Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

-This places the ship:

-- At the center horizontally (x = 0)
-- At the middle vertically (y = 0)
-- 250 units into the screen/away from the camera (z = -250)

 #### About Vector3 in MonoGame

-Here is [MonoGame's Vector3 Documentation](https://docs.monogame.net/api/Microsoft.Xna.Framework.Vector3.html).
+Here is [MonoGame's Vector3 Documentation](xref:Microsoft.Xna.Framework.Vector3).
 Vectors are a fundamental part of 3D mathematics, and MonoGame provides several tools in the `Vector3` class to represent them.
 Let's explore its features and mathematical properties.

 #### Basic Definition